Fur (film): Plot

-The movie opens with Diane Arbus arriving to shoot pictures at a nudist colony.
-The story then flashes back to three months earlier in New York City, 1958.
-Diane Arbus plays assistant to her photographer husband Allan.
-Diane is from a wealthy family; her father is a furrier.
-Allan's family has run a photo studio for decades.
+In New York City, 1958, Diane Arbus, a mother and housewife, plays assistant to her photographer husband Allan.

-Diane is clearly uncomfortable with the tepid life of a city wife and mother (to their two girls).
-One night during a party, she is gazing out the window and catches the eye of the mysterious neighbor who has just moved in upstairs.
+One night, during a party, she gazes out the window and catches the eye of Lionel Sweeney, a neighbor who recently moved in upstairs.
 His face is completely covered except for the eyes and mouth.
-That evening after the party, Diane stands on their patio, opens her dress and exposes her bra.
-She admits this to her husband.
+After the party, Diane stands on their patio, opens her dress, and exposes her bra.
+She admits this to Allan.

-A few days later, her daughter informs her of a problem with the plumbing.
+Days later, Diane's daughter informs her of a problem with the plumbing.
 Opening up a pipe, Diane discovers clumps of hair blocking it.
 As she removes the hair, a key tumbles down.
-She takes the hair and key out to the trash, and then buzzes her upstairs neighbor to ask if he's been grooming a dog.
-He says no, and then suggests she look in the basement, which she does.
-She sees an ornate chair and a sideshow poster of a "wild man," which an armless woman then dusts off.
-Diane assumes she's the wife of the neighbor.
+She takes the hair and key out to the trash, and then buzzes Lionel to ask if he was grooming a dog.
+He says no, and then suggests that she look in the basement.
+She complies and sees an ornate chair and a sideshow poster of a "wild man," which an armless woman then dusts off.
+Diane assumes that she is Lionel's wife.

-When she can't sleep, Diane grabs the camera (that her husband had gifted her years before, and she'd as of yet never used), and goes upstairs to introduce herself to her neighbor, and ask if she could shoot his portrait.
-He asks her if she got the key, and then tells her to return the next night.
-She leaves, and then goes to grab the key out of the trash.
+When she cannot sleep, Diane grabs a camera that Allan gifted her years before and she never used.
+Diane goes upstairs, introduces herself to Lionel and asks if she could shoot his portrait.
+He asks if she got the key and then tells her to return the next night.
+She leaves and goes to grab the key out of the trash.
+It is the key to Lionel's apartment.

-Thus begins her relationship with Lionel Sweeney, a man with hypertrichosis who is in demand as a wigmaker.
-Lionel sees in Diane a kindred spirit, and he takes her places where she meets transvestites, dwarves and others living on the fringes of society.
-Diane tells Allan she'd like to take time off from the business to take her own photographs, starting with the neighbors.
-He's supportive of her.
-As Diane spends more with Lionel, she grows more attracted to him and this new, strange and exciting world.
-She's taking photographs, but hides the undeveloped film in a cookie jar.
-The key was to Lionel's apartment, so Diane can let herself in at any time.
+Lionel has hypertrichosis and is in demand as a wigmaker.
+He takes Diane to places where she meets transvestites, dwarves, and others living on the fringes of society.
+Diane tells Allan she would like to take time off from the business (the family's photo studio) to take her own photographs, starting with the neighbors.
+She starts taking photographs but hides the undeveloped film in a cookie jar.